MarkSmirnov13/AlgoExpert/README.md

 [![Build Status](https://api.cirrus-ci.com/github/MaximLukianchuk/AlgoExpert.svg)](https://cirrus-ci.com/github/MaximLukianchuk/AlgoExpert)

-### In this repository you can find the most popular algorithms, data structures, and also javaScript tasks solving
+### In this repository you can find the most popular algorithms, data structures, and also JavaScript tasks solving